JeremyLikness/AngularHealthApp/ReadMe.md

 as U.S., and finally there is a user profile to hold the information needed by the formulas.
 This results in 18 failing tests because the resulting objects need to be created and modified to satisfy the tests.

-The unit of measure state object uses a JavaScript constructor to create an instance.
+07 - The unit of measure state object uses a JavaScript constructor to create an instance.
 It takes advantage of scope to capture an internal set of flags for the measure.
 ECMAScript 5 properties are used to encapsulate access to the values so they are validated Boolean and toggle appropriately.
 This allows the tests to pass.

+The user profile and conversion libraries were both added and implemented so that all tests pass.